OpenEvalProject/evals/manuscripts/elife-70153/v2/manuscript.md

 ## Abstract

 Ageing is associated with increased vulnerability to environmental cold exposure.
 Previously, we identified the role of the cold-sensitive transient receptor potential (TRP) A1, M8 receptors as vascular cold sensors in mouse skin.
 We hypothesised that this dynamic cold-sensor system may become dysfunctional in ageing.
 We show that behavioural and vascular responses to skin local environmental cooling are impaired with even moderate ageing, with reduced TRPM8 gene/protein expression especially.
 Pharmacological blockade of the residual TRPA1/TRPM8 component substantially diminished the response in aged, compared with young mice.
 This implies the reliance of the already reduced cold-induced vascular response in ageing mice on remaining TRP receptor activity.
-Moreover, sympathetic-induced vasoconstriction was reduced with downregulation of the α 2c adrenoceptor expression in ageing.
+Moreover, sympathetic-induced vasoconstriction was reduced with downregulation of the α2c adrenoceptor expression in ageing.
 The cold-induced vascular response is important for sensing cold and retaining body heat and health.
 These findings reveal that cold sensors, essential for this neurovascular pathway, decline as ageing onsets.

 ## Introduction